-Regular sessions of the Legislature convene on the first Tuesday after the first Monday in March in odd-numbered years and continue for 60 consecutive days, which may be extended by a three-fifths vote of each house.
-The Legislature may vote to change its convening date in even-numbered years.
+Regular sessions of the Legislature convene on the first Tuesday after the first Monday in March of each odd-numbered year, and on the second Tuesday after the first Monday in January of each evennumbered year, for a period not to exceed 60 consecutive days.
+Session may be extended by a three-fifths vote of each house.